hieu-tn/hieu-tn.github.io.admin/contents/home.md

 ---
 designation: Software Engineer
-overview: A growing Software Engineer enthusiastics about web life cycle and how it works.
+overview: A growing Software Engineer enthuses about web life cycle and how it works.
 heroImage: ""
 summary:
   - point: 5+ years of experience in software engineering of web products